yutawatabe/python_environment_test/README.md

 ### Step 5: Install the packages

 The uv.lock file contains the required packages for this packages.
-The following command will install the packages in .venv folder.
+The following command will install the packages in .venv folder:

 ```bash
 uv sync